vanhoordek/CV/README.md

   <li>Computer skills</li>
     <ul class="b">
       <li>MS Windows, MS Office Suite, MS Sharepoint</li>
-      <li>Graphic tools (Photoshop, CorelDraw, Gimp): used for designing and editing illustrations based on graphs, tables,
+      <li>Graphic tools (Adobe Photoshop, CorelDraw, Gimp): used for designing and editing illustrations based on graphs, tables,
 				or any other data to be visualized in publications and presentations</li>
       <li>Database tools: used to create relational databases, queries and reports</li>
-      <li>Statistics and bio-informatics software</li>
+      <li>Statistics and bio-informatics software (e.g. but not limited to SPPS, R, BioNumerics, sequence analysis tools)</li>
       <li>Programming languages (basics of R, Python, Linux, HTML)</li>
     </ul><br/>
   <li>Communication skills</li>